nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/command-endpoint/filtering-exposed-operations.md

         version: '1'

 ---
-Almost all the registered operations and chains are automatically exposed through a REST interface to be invoked from remote clients.
+Almost all registered operations and automation chains are exposed through a REST interface to be invoked by remote clients.
 The UI-specific operations are not exposed through REST since they require a web user interface to work.

-For security reasons, you may want to prevent some operations from being accessed remotely.
-Or you may want to allow only certain users to be able to invoke them.
+For security reasons, you may want to prevent some operations from being accessed remotely, or only allow certain users to be able to invoke them.

 {{! excerpt}}